mikepenz/release-changelog-builder-action/README.md

 ### Action inputs

-Depending on the usecase additional settings can be provided to the action
+Depending on the use-case additional settings can be provided to the action

 ```yml
 - name: "Complex Configuration"